DarthSaul/clerkie-demo/README.md

 To view sample friend info view, click one of the friend items.
 All content is static, except "Friend ID" in header breadcrumbs.
 Value corresponds to index of item in data array.

+Web app is responsive - component sizes adjust for smaller screen sizes and navigation drawer switches to overlay mode.

 ### What the heck is Pokemon?

+The `/pages/pokemon` directory exists simply to demonstrate a better method of fetching data from an external API.
+The React component hosted at `/friends` does not cache any data and re-fetches data from a simple Promise written directly in the code.
+The component at `/pokemon`, on the other hand, utilizes a custom hook that wraps around `useSWR`.
+If this project were using a real API, my preferred approach would be to utilize a HTTP caching method.